SenteraLLC/ulabel/README.md

 ## TODO

 Maintenance & "Bug" fixes
-- Make sure "derived from" is getting set
+- Make sure "derived from" is getting set (1)
-- Allow for non-absolute position of parent div (test this out)
+- Allow for non-absolute position of parent div (test this out) (5)
-- Flexible handling of classes/hierarchy -- get this from manifest file
+- Flexible handling of classes -- get this from manifest file (3)
-- Better discipline on logging
+- Better discipline on logging (5)

 New features
+- Polylines (only two points for row detection) (1)
-- Allow for multiple-task viewing, toggling each user
+- Allow for multiple-task viewing, toggling each user (5)
-- Regression payloads
+- Regression payloads (5)
-- Superpixels
+- Superpixels (5)

 Shortly after
-- Center image in window when small
+- Center image in window when small (5)
-- Handle 3D image data
+- Handle 3D image data (5)